achen27/-MKS22X-FinalProject/README.md

         Check2() and Check3() is used to calculate points.
         Fixed bugs that required math.

+Details: Puff of smoke represents an explsion for the orbs.
+There is a highlight method to show the player which orb they clicked on.
+This is implemented by making the background square a lighter color.
+Had to split the check funcuntion to calculate how many chains there are.
+Also implemented a points function to easily calucalte how many points the player should be awarded.
+This is calculated by 100 points for each orb popped that is under a chain of 3.
+Chains of 4 gets 500 points.
+Chains of 5 or more gets the link times 150 points.

 ### Date: 05/31/19
 Amanda:
         Changed location of score displayed on screen.